-Just by listening and keeping a keen eyes on the pipes should help you spot the problem right away.
+Just listening and keeping a keen eye on the pipes should help you spot the problem right away.
 If they are adjustable, put them fitly in place.

 When dealing with loose pipes, there are typical requirements for basic tools, which you can get from nearby shops based on recommendations for your plumber.

 Depending on the style of the ballcock assembly, if it is repairable, then have it repaired by a professional plumber.
-If it can’t, replace it.
+If it isn’t, replace it.

 When air is lost in the vertical riser pipe, water hammers are very likely to happen.